Tips for Visiting the Saturnia Hot Springs Italy

 3. What to Bring to Saturnia Hot Springs

-Bring water shoes.
+Bring water shoes or flip flops.
 The bottoms of the pools are rough and I recommend bringing shoes that can get wet without being ruined.
 Especially for kids’ soft feet.

 4. What to Eat near Saturnia Hot Springs